-I remember once watching an episode of South Park, where they were poking fun at those free to play games that come with microtransactions.
+I remember once watching an episode of South Park, where they were poking fun at freemium games, those free to play games that come with microtransactions.

 My first real experience with a freemium game was probably with Family Guy: The Quest for Stuff.
 It was one of those games where in the beginning, it was a lot of fun and I really enjoyed it.
 As the app progressively got more updates and content, the game started to drag along, until it felt like a chore.

 For those who aren’t familiar with this app, the game is all about building up your own version of Quahog, and making various the characters of Family Guy do tasks, very much like The Simpsons: Tapped Out.
 As they complete tasks, you earn money used for building your town.
 In some cases, the tasks completed will unlock extra rewards, such as new characters or costumes for existing characters.